 But with other causes of deficit bias a government may indeed have incentives to ignore or dismantle a fiscal council which makes it harder to renege on a fiscal rule.
 This is the case if the explanation is political polarisation and electoral uncertainty, time inconsistency of fiscal policy or a desire to exploit future generations (again see Section 1).
 The only thing that can be said then is that the combination of reneging on a fiscal rule and ignoring/dismantling a fiscal council entails a larger reputation cost than only reneging on a rule when there exists no council.
 But it is hard to know how great the difference is.

 Experience indicates that governments have indeed tried to curtail the activities of fiscal councils.
 The Hungarian council was effectively abolished in 2010 after having criticised the government.
 After disagreements with the governments, councils had their budgets cut in Canada and Belgium and in Sweden there were threats of such cuts.
 To reduce the risk of such interference, strong legal guarantees are important.
-They could include prohibitions on taking instructions from the government and for the government to give such instructions, a long-term budget providing sufficient resources commensurate with the remit, long and non-renewable periods of office for council members, appointment procedures stressing economic expertise, and guaranteed access to relevant fiscal information.
+They could include prohibitions on taking instructions from the government and for the government to give such instructions, a long-term budget providing sufficient resources commensurate with the remit, long and non-renewable periods of office for council members, appointment procedures stressing economic expertise, and guaranteed access to relevant fiscal information (see e.g. OECD 2014).
 The most important safeguard for a fiscal council is, however, likely to be a strong reputation among the general public for high-quality and politically impartial work.
 This could be helped by regular reviews of council work made by international experts.

 How much difference will fiscal councils in the euro area make?
 As discussed, this depends on the relative importance of various causes of deficit bias, which we have little knowledge of.
 The discussion suggests that councils could make a difference.
 The most favourable case is when deficit bias depends on informational deficiencies.
 But even in this case it is implausible that a council could improve the situation so much that all deficit problems vanish.